pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 }
 ```

-This feature can be tested in exactly the same way as when you are using non-shared state:
+This feature can be tested in exactly the same way as when you are using non-shared state,
+except you must make sure to use the ``Shared/withValue(_:)`` method (see
+<doc:SharingState#Making-mutations-to-shared-state> for more details):

 ```swift
 func testIncrement() async {